GabeALopez/data-analysis-curriculum/practical_git/topics.md

 # Topics

-## Part 1: What is Git and Github?
+## What Is Git and Github and Why Use Them?

 ## Part 2: Getting Started